-With works by noted California artists in the lobby and guest rooms and a classic wood-and-stone Craftsman design, the ultra-luxurious oceanfront Montage Laguna Beach celebrates the Orange County town’s long tradition as an arts colony.
+With works by noted Californian artists in the reception area and guest rooms and a classic wood-and-stone Arts and Crafts design, the ultra-luxurious oceanfront Montage Laguna Beach celebrates the Orange County town’s long tradition as an arts colony.

 Pacific breezes wash through a sun-splashed lobby, where a balcony takes in views of bluff-top gardens, secluded coves, and Santa Catalina Island in the distance.
-That’s the same view you’ll enjoy from airy rooms—as pretty and inviting as a summer beach house.
+That is the same view you will enjoy from airy rooms as pretty and inviting as a summer beach house.

-Then again, even the most lavish beach house doesn’t have a spa offering caviar facials.
-Welcome to Spa Montage, a 1860-square metre retreat featuring dry redwood saunas, fireplace lounges, and an ocean-view lap pool, in addition to its personalised skin and body treatments.
+Then again, even the most lavish beach house does not have a spa offering caviare facials.
+Welcome to Spa Montage, a 1900-square-metre retreat featuring dry redwood saunas, fireplace lounges and an ocean-view swimming pool, in addition to its personalised skin and body treatments.

-The resort’s wellness offerings fit the setting, from Beach Boot Camp and Pilates in the Park to SurfSET, a class that utilises real surfing techniques to build balance and strength (classes are complimentary to guests).
-Popular local studio Ritual Yoga also offers a variety of practices for an added fee.
+The resort’s wellness offerings fit the setting, from Beach Boot Camp and Pilates in the Park to SurfSET, a class that utilises real surfing techniques to build balance and strength (classes are complimentary for guests).
+Popular local studio Ritual Yoga also offers a variety of practices for an additional fee.

-Things stay luxurious with California-inspired contemporary French cuisine and modern Craftsman-style beach cottage design at Studio, the Montage’s signature restaurant.
-The more casual Loft Bar offers panoramic Pacific views with all-day dining menus that include everything from cold-pressed detox juice to a cheese bar with more than 50(!) selections.
-If you prefer to stay poolside, order seafood tacos, sizeable salads, or a Frosé All Day cocktail from Mosaic Bar and Grille.
+Things stay luxurious with California-inspired contemporary French cuisine and modern Arts-and-Crafts-style beach cottage design at Studio, the Montage’s signature restaurant.
+The more casual Loft Bar offers panoramic Pacific views with all-day dining menus that include everything from cold-pressed detox juice to a cheese bar with more than 50(!) options.
+If you'd prefer to stay poolside, order seafood tacos, sizeable salads or a Frosé All Day cocktail from Mosaic Bar and Grille.

-Learn more about luxury lodgings across the state on the California Now Podcast.
+Find out more about luxury accommodation throughout the state on the California Now Podcast.

 With views of broad sands and waves breaking along the landmark Huntington Beach Pier, Shorebreak Hotel finds inspiration in its incredible oceanfront setting—which happens to be one the world’s most iconic surf destinations too.
 Here, you can check out the Huntington Beach scene, across the legendary “PCH” (Pacific Coast Highway).
 Surf-themed art decorates guest rooms and the contemporary lobby, which also sports wood accents reminiscent of driftwood.
 Grasses and succulents fill the outdoor court and garden, bringing the feeling of the beach right onto the hotel property.
 If you want to head out and explore, one of the hotel’s “beach butlers” can get you bikes, surfboards, or even a kite to fly above the sand.